What is TinyCLR OS?

 I am still not sure!
 Why use TinyCLR OS?

 TinyCLR OS is like everything else, a tool to help you achieve your goals.
 Not every tool is good for every job but TinyCLR covers a wide range and hits a sweet spot between a very low-level difficult to develop system and a large bulky operating system.
 TinyCLR OS will reduce development time with its modern features running on a simple and economical low-power system.
 We think TinyCLR OS is the best system you can run on high-end microcontrollers.
-But why don’t you give it a try?
-Port it to one of the devices you already own or pick one of the readily available options.

 What about education?
 Students, teachers?

 Wouldn’t we love to talk about this.
 Don’t you want students to learn something they will eventually use professionally?
 We have spent years working with educators in creating the ideal board to get students started on learning programming and physical computing.
 We want students to learn things they will carry on and use professionally.
 Skills that will apply when they are programming a robot but then they apply when they are programming a PC.
 What we designed is the BrainPad targeted specifically for education.
-Visit www.BrainPad.com for more details.
+See here for more details.

 Can use Linux or Mac for development?